dndubins/ATtiny85/timedISRs/README.md

   OCR1C = 243; // Set betw 1-255 (prescaler=16384, OCR1C=243 -->  2 Hz)
   sei();       // enable interrupts
 ```
+It looks almost like an error that the Timer/Counter Interrupt Mask Register for Timer 0 is called "TIMSK" and not "TIMSK0", like it is for the ATtiny84.
+It's not an error though, this is the actual name of the register.
+Check it in the datasheet if you don't believe me.
+Why did they leave off the zero?
+When I couldn't find the answer, I asked chatGPT to come up with a creative story for why the zero was dropped.
+Scroll down to the very bottom of this page to find the answer.<p>
 Other than the prescaler, OCR1C is the only number we need to set here.
 It behaves according to the following frequency chart, assuming an 8MHz clock speed: (all table values are expressed in Hz)

 | OCR1C | 	Prescaler: 1 | 	2 | 	4 | 	16 | 	32 | 	64 | 	128 | 	256 | 	512 | 	1024 | 	2048 | 	4096 | 	8192 | 	16384 |